 - Providing a framework for identifying issues and facilitating change.

 Kappa Alpha Theta has a rich history of philanthropic efforts and promoting the widest influence for good.
 Two key components of Theta’s service and philanthropy programming are the Service Trip and support of Court Appointed Special Advocates (CASA).

-The Fraternity partners with the Association of Fraternal Leadership & Values (AFLV) to organize this annual service immersion experience.
-Service trips to New Orleans have provided Theta collegians and alumnae with opportunities to make a tangible impact with ARC of Greater New Orleans, KIPP Leadership Primary & Academy, and local CASA programs.
+The Fraternity’s annual service immersion experiences have provided Theta collegians and alumnae with opportunities to make a tangible impact with ARC of Greater New Orleans, KIPP Leadership Primary & Academy, and local CASA programs.